 - Strengthen victim advocates’ financial capabilities to better assist survivors of domestic violence moving from short-term safety to long-term security.
-Using the Moving Ahead through Financial Management curriculum, we employ our signature Train-the-Trainer approach to deliver financial literacy lessons to victim advocates across the United States through our network of state and territory domestic violence coalitions and their local member programs.
+Using the The Moving Ahead Curriculum, we employ our signature Train-the-Trainer approach to deliver financial literacy lessons to victim advocates across the United States through our network of state and territory domestic violence coalitions and their local member programs.

-- Support survivors of domestic violence in rebuilding credit scores damanged as a result of financial abuse through our Independence Project.
+- Support survivors of domestic violence in rebuilding credit scores damaged as a result of financial abuse through our Independence Project.

 - Inform advocates about personal finance tools, resources, and the most recent research available in the field of financial literacy and capability through NNEDV’s exclusive listservs and newsletters.

 Economic Justice Summit

 NNEDV hosted its third annual Economic Justice Summit in Houston, TX, on June 19-20, 2019, Learn more.